Property purchase agreement and deeds in Italy

 Purchase proposals are seldomly used due to the fact that, at this stage, the potential buyer does not have sufficient information or legal documentation concerning the property or its ownership.
 The buyer commonly skips this step and insteads consults a lawyer to obtain legal advice on the purchase of the property.

+Sometimes the compromesso is skipped and the Rogito takes place.
 The last and mandatory step must take place before a notary.
 The notary is typically a professional chosen and paid for by the buyer.
 Notary fees are generally 1% of the purchase price; however, this may be higher for low-cost properties.
 Both parties, or a Special Power of Attorney representing the party, must be present in front of the notary at the signing of the notary deed.
 Italian law states that deeds must be drawn up in the Italian language.
 In the case that one of the parties does not speak Italian, a second notary deed may be drafted in the party’s native language.
 In this case, an interpreter is hired to assist in communication with the notary.
 The buyer may choose to also be represented by a bilingual attorney.
-According to Italian law, the notary must read the contract aloud in order to ascertain there are no misunderstandings and that all statements are valid and true.
+According to Italian law, the notary must read the deed aloud in order to ascertain there are no misunderstandings and that all statements are valid and true.
 Once the deed is read and confirmed by both parties, the final deed is issued in three copies and signed by the two parties and the notary.

 The final step is the transfer of the balance due to the seller.
 It is advisable that the balance is held in an escrow account by the Notary and all transfers are made from this account.
 This is a bonded client account allowing the notary to receive funds from the buyer for the payment of the property.
 Once all criteria set forth by the agreement are met, the seller receives the payment and the property is transferred to the purchaser.